 Final Thoughts

-I think this is one of the best paints that an artist should use at least once.
-I think it’s all worth it for the price, especially with the amount you’re getting.
-It’s fun to use, produces crisp and colorful artworks.
+We think this is one of the best paints that an artist should use at least once.
+It’s all worth it for the price, especially with the amount you’re getting.
+It’s fun to use, produces crisp and colorful artwork.
 Only be wary of this kit if you’re a professional.
 Otherwise, give it a try.

 3. Liquitex Basics Acrylic Paint Tube Set – Best Acrylic Paint for Pouring

 Our third product for this list is once again a kit from Liquitex.
 This one lies on Liquitex’s Basics line of products, which meant this is a bit more affordable, especially since this kit has 36 tubes included.
-I must say, upon seeing the colors included, I wasn’t that impressed.
-I think the color variation is not wide enough to make every color useful.
+The color variation is not wide enough to make every color useful.
 For example, there are very similar shades of yellow, red, and blue.
-From first thought, I think that it could’ve been better if they ditched some color for more paint per tube.
+From first thought, we think that it could’ve been better if they ditched some color for more paint per tube.

 Performance